top of page

 Editing Instruction

-As an adjunct professor for the University of Chicago Graham School's Editing Certificate program, I taught Developmental Editing for Fiction classes and various editing seminars for five years.
+As a former adjunct professor for the University of Chicago Graham School's Editing Certificate program, I taught Developmental Editing for Fiction classes and various editing seminars for five years.
 I also conduct private webinars and workshops on developmental editing for fiction and nonfiction upon request.
 I enjoy teaching writers and new editors about the process.

 Tip: Both copy editing and proofreading are critical, but it is the developmental editing process with an author that can help turn a good manuscript into a great book, which is why I enjoy it so much.